 - One day = \$12

 - Five days = \$24

-- = \$56 Annual
+- Annual = \$56

 If you are purchasing a one-day or five-day license, we recommend that you do so at the Tooth of Time Traders after you arrive at Philmont so we may help you align the actual fishing days with your itinerary and insure you have the required validations before purchasing a non-refundable license.
-There is a special online kiosk at the Tooth of Time Traders available to help participants obtain their licenses.

 The New Mexico Department of Game and Fish requires each applicant to create an online profile with a username and password before they can purchase a license.
 The system will assign the applicant a unique Customer Identification Number (CIN).
 You can speed up the process to obtain your license at Philmont by obtaining this information before you leave home.
 Each person in the crew planning to purchase a license should obtain their own Customer Identification Number. www.wildlife.state.nm.us/fishing/licenses-permits/